grafana/croconf/README.md

 - Error reporting is tricky... we want it to be as user-friendly as possible, bit there are at least 3 distinct parts:
     1. parsing errors, e.g. a completely invalid JSON/YAML/etc. file - we can't continue from this, we can only show as many details as possible
     2. parsing and type errors for specific fields (e.g. trying to pass a string as an int) - ideally, we should be able to collect all of these errors from all of the sources (CLI, env vars, JSON, etc.) and show them in a single user-friendly list
+        - this is probably also the step where we can _sometimes_ complain that there are unknown options (e.g. `unknown CLI flag X` or `unknown JSON option Y`, if we know what all of the possible options/values can be at this step)
     3. validation - this is tricky, it's the last step (i.e. we only validate the final consolidated values) and validation logic can spread between multiple fields (e.g. option `X` should be less than or equal to option `Y`)

 ### Proposed TODO: